Solving Dynamic Optimization Problems to a Specified Accuracy: An Alternating Approach using Integrated Residuals: Integrated residual methods

 The least squares approach as defined in the class of weighted residual methods is equivalent to applying the optimality conditions and obtaining a number of equality constraints to be satisfied.
 However, we note that this condition is only necessary and thus theoretically can only guarantee that the trajectory is a stationary solution in general, i.e.\ the trajectory could be a local maximum for the MIRNS error.
 In addition, using only the optimality conditions will not be able to provide indications on the magnitudes of the errors.
 Hence, in this work we will focus on the development of methods that directly solve the optimization problem \eqref{eqn: ResidualMinimizationOrg} instead, with the added benefit that the evaluation of error magnitudes can be integrated into the solution process instead of a posteriori.

-The calculation of the cost in~\eqref{eqn: ResidualMinimizationOrgr} effectively introduces relative trade-offs for the accuracy between the dynamic equations.
-Although the original expression works well when all variables are scaled to the same numerical range, note that there exist situations where it may be beneficial to specify additional weighting terms with a diagonal matrix $\mathcal{W} \in \mathbb{R}^{(n+n_g)\times(n+n_g)}$ for the corresponding dynamic equations.
+The cost formulation~\eqref{eqn: ResidualMinimizationOrgr} effectively introduces relative trade-offs for the accuracy between the dynamic equations.
+Although the original expression works well when all variables are scaled to the same numerical range, there exist situations where it may be beneficial to specify additional weighting terms with a diagonal matrix $\mathcal{W} \in \mathbb{R}^{(n+n_g)\times(n+n_g)}$ for the corresponding dynamic equations.
 In practice, we often know beforehand that the modeling of some relationship (e.g.\ between acceleration and velocity) will have a higher confidence level than the modeling of some other dynamics (e.g.\ relationship between gas peddle position and acceleration).
-In these cases, it would be preferable to formally specify what would be the desired trade-off in terms of accuracy for different dynamic equations.
+In these cases, it is preferable to formally specify what would be the desired trade-off in terms of accuracy for different dynamic equations.